probmods/chapters/learning-as-conditional-inference.md

    )
 )

-(truehist (append '(0) '(1) prior-samples) 10 "Coin weight, prior to observing data") (truehist (append '(0) '(1) samples) 10 "Coin weight, conditioned on observed data")
+(hist (append '(0) '(1) prior-samples) 10 "Coin weight, prior to observing data") (hist (append '(0) '(1) samples) 10 "Coin weight, conditioned on observed data")
 ~~~~

 Because the output of inference is a set of conditional samples, and each sample is drawn from the uncountable interval $[0,1]$, we cannot expect that any of these samples will correspond exactly to the true coin weight or the single most likely value.
-By binning the samples as `truehist` does, however, we can get a meaningful estimate of how likely the coin weight is to fall in any subinterval of $[0,1]$.
+By binning the samples, however, we can get a meaningful estimate of how likely the coin weight is to fall in any subinterval of $[0,1]$.
 We call the distribution of samples produced by conditional inference on data the *conditional distribution*, or sometimes the *posterior distribution*, to contrast with the prior distribution expressing our a priori beliefs.
 The code above illustrates both prior and conditional distributions, each with a histogram of 1000 samples.
 (We append a single 0 and 1 to each set of samples in order to force the histograms to cover the whole range $[0,1]$.)

 Experiment with different data sets, varying both the number of flips and the relative proportion of heads and tails.
 How does the shape of the conditional distribution change?
 The location of its peak reflects a reasonable "best guess" about the underlying coin weight.
 It will be roughly equal to the proportion of heads observed, reflecting the fact that our prior knowledge is basically uninformative; a priori, any value of `coin-weight` is equally likely.
 The spread of the conditional distribution reflects a notion of confidence in our beliefs about the coin weight.
 The distribution becomes more sharply peaked as we observe more data, because each flip, as an independent sample of the process we are learning about, provides additional evidence the process's unknown parameters.